Dental nurse

 Learning and development

-With experience and additional training, you could develop your knowledge and skills to extend your role within the professional scope.
-This includes:
+With experience and additional training, you could develop your knowledge and skills to extend your role within the professional scope, including:

 - impression taking